copenhagenatomics/CA_Electronics_Public/README.md

   - project         - Project folder
     - sub-project   - Sub-project folder
   - AnotherProject  - Project folder
+- datasheets        - datasheet for latest version of each board

 Each project/sub-project folder contains versioned .zip files with the relevant information.